World Haemophilia Day 2024- History, Theme, and Significance

 History of Haemophilia

 Haemophilia or “the royal disease” dates back to the 2nd century AD.
-It was first diagnosed among baby boys in a Jew community.
+It was first diagnosed among baby boys in a Jewish community.
 This disease later surfaced in the 10th century among the male population.
 In the 1100s, uncontrolled bleeding was termed Abulcasis.

 In 1803, a Philadelphia physician, John Conard Otto published the first-ever article on the haemorrhagic bleeding disorder.
 In this article, Otto mentioned that this disorder is prominent among the male population and is hereditary.
 He traced this disorder to a female in New Hampshire.

-In 1813, John Hay proposed that certain traits of the bleeding disorder can be transferred from an affected male to an unaffected female offspring of the man.
+In 1813, John Hay proposed that certain traits of the bleeding disorder could be transferred from an affected male to an unaffected female offspring of the man.
 In 1828, Dr Schonlein and Friedrich Hopff minted the term “haemorrhaphilia” to describe this condition.
 This term was later shortened to “haemophilia”.
 In 1947, a Buenos Aries-based doctor Dr Alfredo Pavlovsky identified variations in this disease and distinguished it into “Haemophilia A and Haemophilia B”.

 Also Read: World Autism Day